 Field Service Management Features Checklist

-Managing the deployment of systems and equipment, workers out in the field installing and maintaining the equipment, all while responding to customer requests in real-time is no easy task.
+Managing the deployment of systems and equipment, workers out in the field installing and maintaining the equipment, and customer requests—all in real-time—is no easy task.
 It requires a system that’s powerful enough to handle many different types of requests, but intuitive enough for managers and field workers to use in their everyday work.

 Look for the following key features in your FSM system: